-When submitting your manuscript to Research Directs in Strength and Performance, be sure to type and submit the manuscript using the RDSP TEMPLATE and be sure to indicate the manuscript type (Original Research, Direct Original Research, Case Study, Commentary, Review) on the template.
+When submitting your manuscript to Research Directs in Psychology and Behavior, be sure to type and submit the manuscript using the RDPB TEMPLATE and be sure to indicate the manuscript type (Original Research, Direct Original Research, Case Study, Commentary, Review) on the template.
 The submitted manuscript must include all tables, figures, and properly formatted references as they will be presented for the final copy of the manuscript.

 On the manuscript submission page, the corresponding author must include all pertinent contact information and include a certifying statement that all work is original, not previously publish in any journal, and that all authors made significant contributions to the manuscript.

-Research Directs in Strength and Performance only accepts original works not published or under review in any other peer-reviewed journal.
+Research Directs in Research Directs in Psychology and Behavior only accepts original works not published or under review in any other peer-reviewed journal.
 The journal reserves the right to reject research for flaws in research design, statistical analyses, overall low impact, and content outside of the aims and scope.
 The journal can also reject research due to typographical errors and failure to format according to the template provided below.
 For additional questions, please contact the editor of the journal.

 Article Processing Charge (APC)

 Research Directs is committed to an affordable article processing charge (APC).
 Upon acceptance of a manuscript the APC of $350 USD must be processed by Research Directs prior to publication.
-If a manuscript is accepted for publication, an email including a payment link will be sent to the corresponding author.
 Manuscripts will not be published by Research Directs until the APC is finalized via PayPal.